matwilso/matwilso.github.io/_posts/gpt-sim.md

 No XML files, no painstaking calibration or modeling e.g., the articulated physics of a Rubik’s Cube.
 (With all the cubing videos on YouTube, we should be especially well covered here lol.)
 Just film a video of our scene and the model would catch on, like GPT-3 catches [on](https://twitter.com/xuenay/status/1283312640199196673) [when](https://twitter.com/gwern/status/1267215588214136833) [given](https://www.gwern.net/newsletter/2020/05#gpt-3) [prompts](https://openai.com/blog/openai-api/).

-It’s all differentiable and can be placed directly in our PyTorch/TensorFlow computational graph.
+It would all be differentiable and placable directly in our PyTorch/TensorFlow computational graph.
 Gradients flow like water.

-Model-based learning algos can plug directly into it.
+Model-based learning algos could plug directly into it.
 Plan ahead and pipe RL gradients directly through the model.
 Maybe with some fully continuous, fully differentiable analog of MCTS, which has worked so well in Alpha/MuZero.

 Train a robot to paint your room.
 Visualize the sequence of actions the robot would take.
 Make modifications.
 “Be careful not to spill on the rug, and don’t paint the baseboards.”
 Visualize the adjusted behavior to ensure it achieves exactly what you had in mind.

 Train models directly from human preferences in source videos.
 Learn that humans don’t like spilling paint, or breaking vases, or burning their eggs.
 Learn how humans and animals move naturally.
 How humans are polite in letting others pass.

-This could be an incredible tool for future progress.
-One that a small fraction of people build and maintain, while many others benefit from what it enables them to do.
+This could be an incredible enabling tool for future progress.
+A small fraction of people build and maintain it, while countless others benefit from what it enables them to do.

 Beyond just a training tool, it could form the basis of an internal model that the agent uses online during deployment.
 The agent could understand and interact with the world in terms of its high-fidelity physics model, relying on its future predictions for making decisions in the world.